MS Borealis: As Rotterdam

 Commissioned in 1997 by the Holland America Line, the vessel was christened as Rotterdam by Princess Margriet of the Netherlands on 9 December 1997, in Fort Lauderdale, Florida, and made its first call at the Port of Rotterdam on 10 June 1998.
 Rotterdam was the sixth Holland America vessel to bear the name.
 She was named for of 1959, and also named after the city of Rotterdam, Netherlands.
 The ship paid homage to the 1959 Rotterdam by having trademark twin funnels, along with lounges and dining rooms sharing the same name as the 1959 ship.
 MS Rotterdam and her sister ship were co-flagships of Holland America Line (HAL).

 Rotterdam carried an art collection on board worth over US$2 million and featured fine art and antiques.

 In September 2004, the vessel lost power when all four engines failed during Hurricane Karl while doing a transatlantic crossing.
 Swells reached 10 to 15 m.
 Many passengers suffered injuries during this period, the most severe being fractured bones.
 Rotterdam regained power and continued its journey to Halifax, Nova Scotia, arriving on 28 September.

 During the summer of 2011, Rotterdam conducted Holland America Line's first standalone transatlantic crossing since 1971, making a single trip both eastbound and westbound.

 Refit

 In 2012, Rotterdam received a major refit in Hamburg.
 The upper aft superstructure was rebuilt with the addition of extra cabins, and the removal of the aft swimming pool.

-Sold to Fred Olsen cruises
+Sold to Fred.
+Olsen Cruise Lines

-Due to the pandemic and shutdown of the cruise industry, the flagships Rotterdam and sister Amsterdam were sold to Fred Olsen Cruises in summer 2020.
+Due to the pandemic and shutdown of the cruise industry, the flagships Rotterdam and sister Amsterdam were sold to Fred.
+Olsen Cruise Lines in summer 2020.
 The ship sailed from its namesake city one final time as the Rotterdam on 11 August 2020.
 A new (VII) debuted in July 2021.